 Skip to main content

-Sorted List Queries
+Sort List Queries

 Results from your query can be sorted by using the sort argument.
 The sort order (ascending vs. descending) gets set by specifying ASC or DESC for the field name.